 The summer is really pleasant in Pogradec, a small sleepy town on the south shore of lake Ohrid in Albania.
 Surounded by high hills in the North, the tall Dry Moutain South and in the West a plain green valley, ringed in huzelnuts, pines, chestnut and apple trees.
 An idealic beautiful place of legends of lover Saints, inspired poets and a long list of well sought after artists.
 As if the town’s clock ran a bit slower to the rest of the world, everything seemed to move in slow-motion.

-The misty aroma of the waters mixed with the appetizing smell of the fried fish made me hungry five or six times a day.
+The misty aroma of the lake waters mixed with the appetizing smell of the fried fish made me hungry five or six times a day.

 In our youth, a piece of bread and cheese, after a long swim, was the tastiest thing you had ever eaten.
 No one of us needed more than that?
-Thoughtless and care-free, because the school was way, in September, and two months was long enough to enjoy life, we lived to chase girls.
+Thoughtless and care-free, because the school was far away, in September, and two months was long enough to enjoy life, we lived to chase girls.

 The people of Pogradec are generally polite well-mannered folks, a bit judgmental, but once you get to know their ways, you can really feel at home, even when you are just a guest.